zavolanlab/TECtool/README.md

 ## INSTALLATION

 TECtool as of version 0.2 is written in Python 3.
-You can use conda package manager to install it or you can install it via pip.
+The recommended way to install TECtool is via the conda package manager, because it can install non Python dependencies (for example bedtools).
+In case you do not want to use conda other options to install TECtool are described below.

 ### Conda installation

-#### Step 1: Download Miniconda3 (if not already installed)
+#### Step 1: Download and install Miniconda3 (if not already installed)

 On Linux: